AlexwellChen/Dependable-melody-player/README.md

 First all boards should have an initial state of **Init**, which means a new member of the network (or a Master waiting to hand over leadership).

-When we send msgId 127, we enter the Waiting state, in which we need to create an array flag, the length of which is the number of current members. flag[myRank] is initialized to 1 (we need to acknowledge our leadership ourselves), and whenever we receive a msgId 124, we make flag[msg. nodeId] = 1 and after each receipt we need to check if the current array is all 1s.
+When we send msgId 127, we enter the Waiting state, in which we need to create an array flag, the length of which is the number of current members. flag[myRank] is initialized to 1 (we need to acknowledge our leadership ourselves), and whenever we receive a msgId 124, we make flag[msg. buff] = 1 and after each receipt we need to check if the current array is all 1s.

 If all of them are 1 then it proves that everyone acknowledges our leadership and we can go to Master and send msgId 123 to declare our leadership.